swagfinger/template-materialui/README.md

 - by default separator is '/', use separator='' to change separator
 - or use icon eg. import NavigateNextIcon then separator={<NavigateNextIcon fontSize="small">}
 - use maxItems={3}, itemsBeforeCollapse={2} and itemsAfterCollapse={2} to configure breadcrumbs

+## List

+- icon list using ListItemIcon
+- avatar list using ListItemAvatar
+- clickable button using ListItemButton
+- use Divider between ListItem components to separate items